 This NPS image of a man spraying bear spray shows the comparison in size of a man and a very large bear:

-See also: your safety in grizzly bear country
+your safety in grizzly bear country

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-The difference between a tundra swam and a trumpeter swan (8′ wingspan) is that the tundra swan has a yellow spot near the eye and the trumpeter swan has a thin pink stripe at the base of their upper mandible.
+The difference between a tundra swan and a trumpeter swan (8′ wingspan) is that the tundra swan has a yellow spot near the eye and the trumpeter swan has a thin pink stripe at the base of their upper mandible.

 A note about feathers, courtesy of David Allen Sibley in Sibley’s Birding Basics.
 Numbers of feathers vary from 940 on a hummingird to 1,500-2,600 on a sparrow to 25,000 on a tundra swan.
 Feathers “commonly account for 15 % of the bird’s total body weight – about twice as much as it’s skeleton.”